HomeBlogSAM.gov

 IRS validation delay

-SAM calls the IRS in real-time to validate your EIN + legal business name.
-If they don't match exactly, you'll sit in an error queue for days.
-Check your IRS letter and copy the name field verbatim — including any commas, LLC suffixes, etc.
+SAM calls the IRS in real time to validate your EIN against your legal business name.
+If they don't match character-for-character, you sit in an error queue for days.
+Pull out your IRS letter and copy the name field verbatim— commas, LLC suffixes, the lot.
+The IRS database doesn't do fuzzy matching.

 CAGE validation delay

-After SAM submission, DoD's CAGE assigns you a code (or validates an existing one).
-This takes 7-10 business days.
-You cannot rush it; don't plan to submit a proposal response the week you register.
+After SAM submission, DoD's CAGE office assigns your code (or validates an existing one).
+Plan on 7–10 business days.
+There's no way to rush it, so don't schedule a proposal submission for the week you register.

 Submission is not registration.
-Watch for the green “Active” status — that's when you can be awarded contracts.
-Expect 2-3 weeks from start to Active.
+Watch for the green “Active” status — that means you can actually be awarded contracts.
+Two to three weeks from start to Active is normal.
+Plan around it.

 Annual renewal

-SAM records expire annually on the 365th day from your last update.
-If it expires, you're functionally un-registered until you renew — and active contracts can freeze payments.
-Set a calendar reminder for day 330.
+SAM records expire 365 days after your last update.
+If they lapse, you're functionally un-registered until you renew — and any active contract can freeze payments while you sort it out.
+Put a calendar reminder on day 330.
+Set two, actually.

 Now the real work starts.
 An active SAM record is the foundation, not the outcome.
-Next moves:
+What to do next:

 • Open a beta.SAM.gov account (searching + save-search alerts)